 - Develop and apply techniques required for the preparation of and attendance at cross examination and oral hearings including familiarity with relevant case law

 Financial aid may be available for students whose tuition fees are not paid by an employer.
 Applicants will be considered on the basis of their annual income.
 Please contact the IPIC office at firstname.lastname@example.org or 613-234-0516.

-A refund will be granted up to one week after beginning the course, less a $50 cancellation fee.
+A refund will be granted up to two business days after login information is provided less a $50 cancellation fee.
 Substitutions will be considered.